Estate Planning During COVID-19

 However, what the Secure Act did was if you’re not a spousal beneficiary or any other special type of designated qualified recipient, then what you receive is a maximum 10-year stretch period.

 Inheritors will receive a 10-year max of income tax savings, once the period is up they must withdraw the entire amount of the 401(k) or IRA.
-Because it is tax-deferred money, the recipient will pay income tax on the total sum that is withdrawn.
+Now because it’s tax-deferred money, the recipient must pay income tax on the total withdrawn sum.

 Estate Planning Lawyer | Fausone Bohn, LLP